 In the most extreme and painful situations, God gives us the peace we need.

-Finally – While reading my evening devotion Jesus Calling: Enjoying Peace in His Presence I came across this passage:
+While reading my evening devotion Jesus Calling: Enjoying Peace in His Presence I came across this passage:

 “Don’t let unexpected events throw you off course.
 Rather, respond calmly and confidently, remembering that I am with you.
 As soon as something grabs your attention, talk with Me about it.
 Thus I share your joys and your problems; I help you cope with whatever is before you.
 This is how I live in you and work through you.
 This is the way of Peace.”

 I don’t know what you might be going through.
 Please remember, there is nothing that can steal your peace, you are giving it away!
 Don’t give up that power.
-God’s peace is always with for you.
+God’s peace is always with you.
 Just grab hold and don’t let go.

 So there is the post I wasn’t going to write on God’s peace.
 I hope this has been an encouragement to you.

 What unexpected people or things has God used to bring you peace?
 Please share with us.
 You never know who might be encouraged.

 Books mentioned in this post: